weaviate/weaviate-podcast-search/README.md

 python3 restore.py
 ```

 Happy searching!
-I hope you find this useful, thansk so much for watching the Weaviate Podcast!
+I hope you find this useful, thanks so much for watching the Weaviate Podcast!